awsdocs/aws-cost-management-user-guide/doc_source/control-access-billing.md

 1. Choose **Update**\.

 After you activate IAM access, you must also attach the required IAM policies to the IAM users or roles\.
-The IAM policies can grant or deny access to specific Billing and Cost Management features\.
-For more information, see [Using identity\-based policies \(IAM policies\) for Billing and Cost Management](billing-permissions-ref.md)\.
+The IAM policies can grant or deny access to specific Billing features\.
+For more information, see [Using identity\-based policies \(IAM policies\) for AWS Billing](billing-permissions-ref.md)\.